Copyright © Family Alternatives, Inc.

 1. Record possible licensing violations as indicated by the complaint information into Family Alternatives Complaint Log, noting specific rule and/or law citations.

-2. Assign two workers, neither of who is the family’s licensing worker.
+3. Assign two workers, neither of whom is the family’s licensing worker.

 If an investigation report is unsubstantiated and no licensing violations have occurred, records will be kept in the foster parent file for a period of 4 years.
 If an investigation report is unsubstantiated, and licensing violations have occurred, records will be kept in the foster parent file indefinitely.